SUNET/edusign-app/e2e/TESTS.md

 - Check email sent to inviter informing them that the last invitee has signed the document
-- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee, of message "Required security
+- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee, of message "Required assurance
   level: Low", and of buttons to skip final signature and to remove document.
 - As inviter, click on "Skip Signature" button
 - Check document in "personal documents"